 EPITHELIAL - MESENCHYMAL INTERACTIONS CONTROLLING HUMAN LUNG DEVELOPMENT

 Herbert Schiller (Helmholtz Zentrum München)

 DYNAMIC REGULATION OF EPITHELIAL PROGENITOR CELL FATE BY INNATE IMMUNE ACTIVATION

 Nan Tang (National Institute of Biological Sciences, Beijing)

 Purushothama Rao Tata (Duke University School of Medicine)

-Please send oral and poster abstract submissions via email to the Conference Manager, Jack.
-The oral and poster deadlines are noted above.
+Please send poster abstract submissions via email to the Conference Manager, Jack.
+The poster deadline is noted above.
 We advise early submission to avoid disappointment due to limited slots.

 We offer two price options for our virtual conferences.
 Please see below for details.
 If you register for a conference via our website, credit card payment is required.
 If you would prefer to pay via bank transfer, please contact us for an alternative registration method.